ALLNIC ZL TECHNOLOGY CABLES

 • Maintenance-free double blade patented terminal: No need to go backside of loudspeakers every month for retightening binding posts.

-Contact resistance is a very important factor in signal transmission.
-Higher contact pressure and larger contact surface mean less contact resistance and better signal transfer.
-With traditional bronze, pure copper or phosphorous copper terminals you could not have enough contact pressure nor permanent one.
-With our carved out, slit, heat-treated Beryllium copper terminals, you have strong and permanent contact pressure for minimum contact loss.
+Contact resistance is a critical factor for signal transmission.
+Higher contact pressure and a larger contact surface mean less contact resistance and better signal transfer.
+Traditional bronze, pure copper and phosphorous-copper terminations cannot provide sufficiently secure and long-lasting contact pressure.
+Our precision-milled, slit, heat-treated beryllium-copper terminations provide maximum contact surface and powerful contact pressure for minimal signal loss – for life.

 3. No more loosened binding posts